-Project Result Advancement TYPES semantics and interaction natural language interface TALK domain grammars scaling up domain grammars WebALT multilingual mathematics enhanced grammar and tools JEM dissemination of WebALT extended domains and user base TAO adaptation of ontologies adaptation of ontology-based grammars TC-STAR hybrid systems new kinds of hybrid systems
+Project Result Advancement TYPES semantics and interaction natural language interface TALK domain grammars scaling up domain grammars WebALT multilingual mathematics enhanced grammar and tools JEM dissemination of WebALT extended domains and user base TAO adaptation of ontologies adaptation of ontology- based grammars TC-STAR hybrid systems new kinds of hybrid systems

 The mission of the MOLTO project is thus to enable multilingual translation with high quality, and with a level of speed and automation sufficient for real-time translation tasks.
-An extreme use case for the task is a multilingual wiki page, such as seen in Wikipedia1.
-This use case is characterized by the following desired features:
+An extreme use case for the task is a multilingual wiki page, such as seen in Wikipedia.
+The following desired features characterize this use case: